Bodybuilding icon Joe Weider dies in Los Angeles at 93

 "He leaves behind a fantastic legacy of a fitter world," the film star and former governor of California said.
 "Very few people can claim to have influenced as many lives as Joe did through his magazines, his supplements, his training equipment and his big-hearted personality."

-He started his first magazine, Your Physique, in the early 1940s and with his younger brother Ben rented Montreal's Monument National Theater to host the first Mr Canada contest during that same decade.
+He started his first magazine, Your Physique, in the early 1940s and with his younger brother Ben rented Montreal's Monument National Theatre to host the first Mr Canada contest during that same decade.

 The two brothers also founded the International Federation of Bodybuilders and in 1965 Weider created the Mr Olympia competition, the sport's premiere bodybuilding contest.